 LOL no. This is basically a joke of a tutorial.

-Many months later, after we had sold that house and moved to Oklahoma, I found a random gold chain in her room.
+Then, a few years later, after we sold that house and moved halfway across the country to Oklahoma, I found a random gold chain in her room.

 Whyyyyy do I find so much random stuff in her room?!
 Kids are weird.